dpiras/veloce/README.md

 </div>

 Welcome to ``veloce``, the velocity power spectrum covariance emulator!
-This repository and the corresponding package will be made publicly available upon publication of the corresponding paper.
-If you are interested in early access please [raise an issue](https://github.com/dpiras/veloce/issues) or contact [Davide Piras](mailto:dr.davide.piras@gmail.com).
+We develop an emulator based on neural networks to accelerate the prediction of covariance matrices for different cosmologies in the context of supernovae studies.
+If you are interested and want to know more, [check out the paper](https://arxiv.org/abs/2504.10453), [raise an issue](https://github.com/dpiras/veloce/issues) or contact [Davide Piras](mailto:dr.davide.piras@gmail.com).